Evan8383/regex-password-validation-tutorial/gist-template.md

 - {n,m} - Two numbers separated by a comma in curly brackets specify a range of occurrences.
 For example, a{2,3} would match "aa" and "aaa", but not "a" or "aaaa".

-  This is what is used in out example.
+  This is what is used in our example.
 Our usage of the curly braces and two numbers separated by a comma indicates, the password must be at least 8 characters long, but not longer than 144 characters.

 Quantifiers can be used with any character, character class, or grouping.
 They are a powerful tool in regex, allowing you to specify complex patterns with a simple syntax.

 ### Grouping Constructs

-In out example, the grouping constructs are the parts within parentheses ().
+In our example, the grouping constructs are the parts within parentheses ().
 They are used here mainly for lookahead assertions.
 Let's break them down:

 - (?=.[a-z]) - This is a positive lookahead assertion.
 It checks if there is at least one lowercase letter somewhere in the string.
 The . matches any character, and [a-z] matches any lowercase letter.
 So, (?=.[a-z]) ensures that the string contains at least one lowercase letter.